ThomasCarstens/jekyll/_pages/membershiptips.md

 ---
-permalink: /selfdrivingtips/
+permalink: /newsletter/
-title: "Self-driving crashcourse Tips and Technologies."
+title: "Newsletter."
 last_modified_at: 2022-05-03T12:42:38-04:00
 toc: true
 ---

-## Enter your email to gain access to the Self-driving Robotics Tips and Technologies Package.
+## Enter your email to stay in touch.

+I discuss self-taught tips and tricks, and I am in the process of developing resources on the matter.

+Stay in the loop?

 <!-- Other: xknypeoo
 App dev: xpzbondw